(Photo: iStock)

 Though Meerveld and other ergonomics experts advise against using a laptop for an extended period of time, sometimes it’s unavoidable. “[You] have to think of the laptop as just the monitor,” stresses Meerveld.
 Raise your “monitor” by putting it on a box, or a stack of books, to get that horizontal line of vision and to avoid having to look down.
 Then, if possible, plug in a separate mouse and keyboard to keep your neck and back straight while using your laptop.

-Though working on a couch is fine for a while, you'll ultimately want to move your set-up to a more ergonomic-friendly surface, whether it’s a proper desk or a kitchen table.
-The chair is the most important part of the home office ergonomics equation.
+Though working on a couch is fine for a while, you’ll ultimately want to move your set-up to a more ergonomic-friendly surface, whether it’s a proper desk or a kitchen table.
+But the chair is the most important part of the home office ergonomics equation.
 “Every kitchen table, every dining room table is way too high,” says Meerveld.
-To fix this, Meerveld suggests getting an adjustable chair and then adjusting its height so that you can maintain a good posture even if you’re working at a table that’s far too high.
-An adjustable chair is so key that Meerveld says that if you can only buy one thing, a chair should be prioritized.
+To fix this, she suggests getting an adjustable chair and then adjusting its height so that you can maintain a good posture even if you’re working at a high table.
+If you can only invest in one thing for your home office, Meerveld says, make it an adjustable chair.

 Another thing to look out for, according to Meerveld, is the height of your chair’s armrests.
-“I find particularly for smaller people, say anyone under 5’5’’, their armrests are too high and that can cause elevation of the shoulders.”
-Meerveld suggests lowering your armrests to make sure they’re not causing your shoulders to shrug up, and only using armrests to help maintain that 90 degree bend at the elbow.
+“I find particularly for smaller people, say anyone under 5’5’’, their armrests are too high and that can cause elevation of the shoulders,” she says.
+Meerveld suggests lowering your armrests to make sure they’re not causing your shoulders to shrug up, and only using armrests to help maintain that 90-degree bend at the elbow.
 If they’re not helping, consider removing the armrests (if possible) to avoid straining your shoulder and back muscles.

 Though setting up with proper posture and good furniture is really helpful, it’s important not to forget about your eyes—especially if you’re staring at a screen all day.
 If you wear bifocals or progressive lenses, you should try switching to single vision glasses when working at the computer for long stretches of time.
 This will help ease both eye strain and awkward neck positions (that is, looking up or down to see into the correct section of your bifocals).